ErrorTzy/writings/notes/Metaphysics/EssenceAndModalityHandout.md

 > A remark on modal logic:
 >
 > What is the difference between the categorical account and the conditional account?
 How can "Socrates is a member of the singleton Socrates" be true in a world where Socrates does not exist?
 > This is explained by the special structure of the domain in modal logic.
 Constants in a sentence refer to objects in a super-domain which includes all possible objects.
 But a quantifier can quantify over a sub-domain where contains all the objects in a world w.
-This prevent us from saying Hesperus necessarily exist because it is not the case that Hesperus exists in all possible worlds, given that "exists" can only quantify over the objects in a world, not in all possible worlds.
-But this allow us to say that Hesperus is Phosphorus because they refer to the same thing in the super-domain.
+This prevents us from saying Hesperus necessarily exist because it is not the case that Hesperus exists in all possible worlds, given that "exists" can only quantify over the objects in a world, not in all possible worlds.
+But this allows us to say that Hesperus is Phosphorus because they refer to the same thing in the super-domain.
 > It will lead to the consequence that, if being human is essential to Socrates, then by the categorical account, "Socrates is member of the singleton Socrates" must be true even in a world where Socrates does not exist.
 The conditional account invokes the notion of weak necessity.
 By invoking such concept, we are only saying Socrates only needs to be a member of the singleton Socrates where Socrates exist.
 Weak necessity is useful if we want to say some contingent object has some existence entailing properties.
 For example, if we think the essence of Socrates is being a human, and something being a human entails that something exist, then according to the categorical account of essence, Socrates is a human is true in all possible worlds, which entails that Socrates exists in all possible worlds.
 But we have assumed that Socrates is a contingent being.
 Therefore, the categorical account of essence must be false if it is possible for a contingent being to have existence entailing essence.

 If $x=x$ is existence entailing, then it collapses to (2); If $x=x$ is not existence entailing, it seems it does not restrict the quantifier over world in any way.
 Therefore it collapses to (1)